 Your baby's changes this week

-- This week your baby measures just over 5 centimeters or 2 inches in the old scale.
+- This week your baby measures just over 5 cms or 2 inches in the old scale.
 It is almost an exact, but miniature version of itself at birth.
 Your baby looks less like a little marsupial this week and is clearly human.

-- Your baby is the size of a rather large lime in week 11, which is why you may be more conscious of a full feeling in your pelvis.
+- Your baby is the size of a rather large lime in week 11, which is why you may be more conscious of a full-feeling in your pelvis.
 At the end of the day, when you have a full bladder, or after you've eaten a large meal you are more likely to be aware of this sensation.

 - Your baby's forehead is less bulging and its eyes positioned more in the middle of its face.
-Its fingers and toes, which until recently were just little connected paddles, have now separated into clearly discernable and separate digits.
+Its fingers and toes, which until recently were just little connected paddles, have now separated into clearly discernible and separate digits.